Your Pre and Post Op Care

 It is vital that this is read, and all instructions are understood and carried out.

-• All patients are strongly encouraged to stop smoking.
-Smoking is not only a recognised health hazard in its own right, but is also responsible for a number of post operative complications in patients who have general anaesthetic.
+All patients are strongly advised to stop smoking as it can be responsible for a number of post operative complications in patients who have a general anaesthetic.

-• Alcohol and Aspirin should be avoided for two weeks before and after any significant operation.
-Both impair clotting and hence the patient is more likely to bleed during and after the operation.
+Alcohol, aspirin and vitamin E supplements should be avoided for two weeks before and after any significant operation, as they impair clotting and may increase likelihood of bleeding during and after the operation.

 Most patients are asked to attend at the Belvedere Hospital quite early on the day of the operation to give the surgeon and anaesthetist a chance to see you, and answer any last minute questions.
 A good margin of safety in the timing of your journey is essential to allow you to arrive at the clinic in good time, without being stressed and hurried.

-• You should bring to the clinic enough toiletries to last you for your expected stay, and pair of slippers.
+- bring sufficient toiletries to last you for your expected stay, and of course – a pair of slippers!

 Some operations take a a long time to settle down.
 Your surgeon will monitor the healing progress by follow-up visits, as well as the initial postoperative visits to remove stitches.
-This service is included in the price of the operation.
+This service is included in the price of your surgical procedure.